Capacity Enhancement for Reconfigurable Intelligent Surface-Aided Wireless Network: from Regular Array to Irregular Array: The Proposed Joint Optimization Algorithm

 In this subsection, we first introduce an exhaustive search method to solve ${{\cal P}_1}$, which can be seen as a benchmark for all other possible solutions.
 Since the feasible sets of ${\mathbf{Z}}$ and ${\mathbf{\Theta}}$ are discrete sets with finite elements, the optimal solution can be obtained by the exhaustive search method.

 The exhaustive search solution to ${{\cal P}_1}$ can be illustrated as follows.
 Firstly, all the irregular RIS topologies from ${\tbinom{N_s}{N}}$ possible options are traversed.
 Then, for each specific topology ${\mathbf{Z}}$, the phase shift for each RIS element is successively chosen to generate the reflection coefficients ${\mathbf{\Theta}}$ from ${2^{bN}}$ possible candidates.
-Subsequently, given ${\mathbf{Z}}$ and ${\mathbf{\Theta}}$, the precoder ${\mathbf{W}}$ can be obtained by the zero-forcing (ZF) based linear precoder.
+Subsequently, given ${\mathbf{Z}}$ and ${\mathbf{\Theta}}$, the precoder ${\mathbf{W}}$ can be obtained by the zero-forcing (ZF) based linear precoder\footnote{The precoding at the BS is not the focus of this paper.
+Without loss of generality, the ZF based linear precoder at the BS can also be replaced by the minimum mean squared error (MMSE) based linear precoder.}~\cite{zhao2022rethinking}.
 The equivalent channel between the BS and UEs is given by

 Thus, the ZF precoder can be expressed as~\cite{wu2019beamforming}

 where ${\mathbf{P}_{\rm{B}}}$ represents the power allocation at the BS.
 Through the exhaustive search method, we calculate the WSR ${R}$ for all different combinations of ${\mathbf{Z}}$ and ${\mathbf{\Theta}}$, from which the optimal solution will be finally found.
 However, the possible number of searches of the exhaustive search method is up to ${\tbinom{N_s}{N} \times 2^{bN}}$, which is prohibitively high for a large RIS size.